The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 The campaign can be quite lengthy, giving you plenty of time to come to grips with its systems and figure out how to outsmart the AI.

-Additionally, battles are fought on a much smaller scale than some of the games covered on this list, requiring players to spend more time micromanaging units than issuing general commands.
+Additionally, battles are fought on a much smaller scale that requires players to spend more time micromanaging units than issuing general commands.

 Company of Heroes 2